kellygyu/LoL_Win_Loss_prediction_at_15/README.md

-# Are Meta Champions Truly Broken?
+# FF Angle -- Is it over?

 ## Project Overview
 The following project was completed for DSC80 at UCSD.
-This project aims to investigate the difference in winrate and performance of heavily banned champions vs other champions within league of legends tournaments.
+This project aims to create a prediction model to determine the outcome of professional leauge matches given the data collected 15 minutes into a game.

 **Author**: Kelly Yu